kchenturtles/PassionfruitKitchen/content/posts/creamy-tomato-penne.md

 featured_categories: ["quick & easy", "one-pot"]
 tags: ["vegetarian", "pescetarian"]
 toc: true
-summary: "I love pasta alla vodka, but it does require two pots – one to boil the water, and one to mix the sauce.
+summary: "I love pasta alla vodka, but it does require two pots – one to boil the water, and one to make the sauce.
 I was craving a good tomatoey pasta the other night, and I happened to have the idea to try a one-pot version, where the pasta cooks in the sauce (please don’t come for me, Italians.)
 The pasta turned out delicious, and it was so easy to make that I knew I had to put it in a recipe!"
 dropCap: true
 displayInMenu: true
 one-pot: true